freshollie/cashpassport-tracker/README.md

     smtp mail server
     email to send to

-To execute in python: `python src/tracker.py`
+To execute in native python: `python src/tracker.py`

+To execute as a kivy application: `python src/main.py`

 ## Building for android

 After verifying it runs on your PC

-`./build_android`

-This will fail the first run, run it again and the build should work.
+`./build_android.sh`

-You should get a folder with an APK.
+You should get a bin folder with the APK

 For yours specific android device you will need to change the build architecture of the app.
 So far only the default has been tested.